peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         PeterO.IByteReader stream);

-Converts a character encoding into a character input stream, given a treamable source of bytes.
-But if the input stream starts with a UTF-8 or TF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the ase may be, rather than the given character encoding.This method implements the "decode" algorithm specified in the Encoding tandard.
+Converts a character encoding into a character input stream, given a streamable source of bytes.
+But if the input stream starts with a UTF-8 or UTF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the case may be, rather than the given character encoding.This method implements the "decode" algorithm specified in the Encoding standard.

-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `encoding.GetDecoderInputSkipBom(input)` .
+In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.GetDecoderInputSkipBom(input)` .
 If the object's class already has a `GetDecoderInputSkipBom` method with the same parameters, that method takes precedence over this xtension method.

 <b>Parameters:</b>